 The .squash.yml structure

 .squash.yml file is organized by applications, supporting multiple apps within the same repo.
 Squash supports applications based on Docker or entirely described in the YAML file, for repositories that are not Docker based.
-We will also support Kubernetes deployments soon.
+We also support Kubernetes deployments.

 deployments: AppName1: filename: ./src/DockerfileABC AppName2: filename: ./src/DockerfileXYZ